Skip to content

 How to make a QR code easier to scan

-For print, export a crisp file format such as SVG or a high-resolution PNG.
-For digital placements, make sure the code is large enough to scan from the expected viewing distance.
+For print, export SVG or high-resolution PNG.
+For digital placements, make the code large enough for the expected viewing distance.

 Common questions